1. a: a feeling of consciousness of one’s powers or of reliance of one’s circumstances

 It must always start with the body.

-“You’re saying I can’t be confident without being in shape?”
+“You’re saying I can’t be confident without being in great shape?”

 That is exactly what I’m saying.
 Get strong, get lean, and you’ll understand.